reframejs/reframe/docs/overview.template.md

 2. **Minimal glue code** -
    We isolate a maximum of code in do-one-thing-do-it-well libraries.
-   That way, we managed to reduce the glue code to a tiny ~500 lines of code.
+   That way, we manage to reduce the glue code to a tiny ~500 lines of code.

 3. **Flexible stack** -
    Reframe assembles a flexible stack:
    You can configure your app to have a frontend only (aka static site), a frontend + backend (aka SSR app), a backend only (aka old-school app with plain old HTML), or a frontend + backend + database/ORM (aka full-stack app).
-   And it is easy to add/remove a backend, and/or a frontend, and/or a database/ORM to an existing app.
+   And it is easy to remove/add a backend, frontend, or database/ORM to an existing app.

+Some benefits of that flexiblity:
 Giving us some benefits:

 **Take Over Control** -
-As your app grows and the need arises you can eject and take control over Reframe parts.
+As your app grows and as the need arises you can eject and take control over Reframe parts.
 All Reframe parts are ejectable which means that you can gain full control.

-**Easily Removable** -
+**Removable** -
 If you eject all Reframe parts then you effectively get rid of Reframe.
-Your code then doesn't depend on Reframe anymore but only on do-one-thing-do-it-well libraries.
+At that point your code doesn't depend on Reframe anymore and only depends on do-one-thing-do-it-well libraries.

 **Rapid Prototyping** -
 You can change your app's stack at any point in time, which comes in handy for quick prototyping.
 For example,
-you can have your first prototype to be a frontend only (static site) that can easily be deployed (to a static host such as Netlify or GitHub Pages).
+you can have your first prototype to be a frontend only (static site) that you can easily deploy (to a static host such as Netlify or GitHub Pages).
 You would skip a database by hard-writing the data in your code base.
-Then, you would add a server and a real database at a later point when hard-writing data isn't sustainable anymore.
+Then, you would add a server and a real database later on when hard-writing data isn't sustainable anymore.

 **Learn Once, Write Any App** -
-Instead of learning different frameworks for different types of JavaScript stacks, you can learn Reframe to be able to implement apps with all kinds of JavaScript stacks.
+Instead of learning different frameworks for different JavaScript stacks, you can learn Reframe to be able to implement apps with all kinds of JavaScript stacks.